clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 | A4   | Mexico       | MX01.2    | 27.49364 | -114.149 |
 | D4   | Mexico       | MX01.3    | 27.45517 | -114.136 |

 * Create an internal index file for each plate, and a single population info file for all samples.
+This script uses the internal index combinations applied during the laboratory steps, and assigns the correct combination to each sample based on its well.

 Use the functions in the R script in the **generate_barcodes/** folder:

 ```{r}
 # source the functions